 Identity verification with Decentralized Identifiers (DIDs) is an open approach to verifying information about a user while providing the security and privacy-related benefits of distributed ledger technology.
 After verification, these credentials can be used to prove data cross-platform on an open decentralized internet.

 What are Verifiable Credentials?

 Verifiable credentials are the digital equivalent of physical credentials that we all own and are familiar with today.
 Some of the most common examples include passports, diplomas, qualifications, and awards.
 With 60%+ of the world online it is critical that verifiable information be expressed on the web.

 Easy User Experience

-Users can now quickly and easily generate verifiable credentials and receive badges for their profile attributes.
+Users can now quickly and easily generate verifiable credentials and receive verifiable data confirming attributes.

 Scalable and Flexible

 Verify any type of data for any entity or individual in a secure and scalable way.